 Sleepwalking Through Our Dreams

 In The Secret Life of Puppets, Victoria Nelson makes some useful observations of reading addiction, specifically in terms of formulaic genres.
 She discusses Sigmund Freud’s repetition compulsion and Lenore Terr’s post-traumatic games.
 She sees genre reading as a ritual-like enactment that can’t lead to resolution, and so the addictive behavior becomes entrenched.
 This would apply to many other forms of entertainment and consumption.
 And it fits into Derrick Jensen’s discussion of abuse, trauma, and the victimization cycle.

 I would broaden her argument in another way.
 People have feared the written text ever since it was invented.
-In the 18th century, there took hold a moral panic about reading addiction in general and that was before any fiction genres had developed (Frank Furedi, The Media’s First Moral Panic).
+In the 18th century, there took hold a moral panic about reading addiction in general and that was before any fiction genres had developed (Frank Furedi, The Media’s First Moral Panic; full text available at Wayback Machine).
 The written word is unchanging and so creates the conditions for repetition compulsion.
 Every time a text is read, it is the exact same text.